aignacio/axi_dma/README.md

 ### <a name="testlist"></a> Test list

 Here is listed all the tests that were implemented to check the DMA features.
 Although it does not check all possible combinations, it covers most of the basic usage and possible options.
 The `variants` are the additional runs of the same tests but with different scenarios like idle cycles and backpressure on the bus.
-For the `Flavors`, there are two types which 32b maps to `AXI_ADDR/DATA_WIDTH == 32 bits` and 64b to `AXI_ADDR_WIDTH == 32 bits` / `AXI_DATA_WIDTH == 64 bits`
+For the `Flavors`, there are three types which 32b maps to `AXI_ADDR/DATA_WIDTH == 32 bits` and 64b to `AXI_ADDR_WIDTH == 32 bits` / `AXI_DATA_WIDTH == 64 bits`, the `small` flavor stands for a reduced dma 32b version with 8x beats burst, non-support for unaligned txns and no max burst control.

 | **No** |     **Test name**    |                  **Quick description**                 |             **Variants**            | **Flavor** |
 |:------:|:--------------------:|:------------------------------------------------------:|:-----------------------------------:|:----------:|